GroovyJeff/Streaming/OffStream/20241204/WRITEUP.md

 Could I have done this more efficiently, more accurately, or better in some other way?

 I've also tried doing something similar using the Julia programming language, but haven't found a notably better non-GRASS solution.

-*** bits and pieces, not formal, axis of inacc

-TODO: push git, insert URLs, SPELL